Exlonk/PHYMOL/README.md

 <p>
 Note 2:
-Some fragments of the code for the data science module were taken from external sources.
+Some fragments of code for the data science module were taken from external sources.
 </p>

 <p>